List of Dilbert characters: Phil, the Prince of Insufficient Light

 A parody of Satan (the "Prince of Darkness"), Phil ("Prince of Insufficient Light and Supreme Ruler of Heck") is a minor demon who punishes people for small crimes by "darning them to heck" with his "pitch-spoon".
 Such crimes include using copier paper for the printer, stealing a chair from another cubicle, and finishing off the last coffee from the coffee maker without making another pot.
 As a minor demon, Phil's punishments are annoying, rather than tormenting, such as being forced to sit at a secretary's desk and be teased by coworkers, or being forced to sit among the accountants at lunchtime and listen to their boring conversations, or, in one strip, "using the spoon" (which involved spooning with said person).
 Phil was eventually revealed to be the Pointy-Haired Boss's brother.
 Adams is inconsistent with his depictions of Phil, who sometimes has horns and sometimes does not, and sometimes carries a pitchfork rather than a spoon.
 Adams has stated that the inconsistency is because he sometimes forgets that Phil is not supposed to have a cape or a pitchfork.
+He also drank milk.

 Bob the Dinosaur

 A vegetarian dinosaur who tries to avoid using modern technology and seems proud of his low-tech lifestyle.
 He was found after Dilbert calculated that dinosaurs could not be extinct, and they therefore must be in hiding.
 Bob was found hidden behind the couch.
 Bob has a wife (Dawn) and son (Rex), who also live in Dilbert's house, but they are seen far less frequently than he is, since most of his time is spent at Dilbert's office, where his wedgie duty is constantly needed while working with incompetent co-workers, salesmen, or clients.
 He has also revealed that, being a dinosaur, he is of course mistaken for a COBOL programmer.
 Bob likes to nap and eat carrots.
-In the television series, he appears in the intro and the episode "The Little People".
+In the television series, he appears in the cold opening of the episode "The Little People".